2BH/Slurm-ubuntu20/README.md

 ## This Repo is still under construction

-### Missing:
+### Known Issue and TODO:
-1. Set up shared file system
+1. Install Anaconda and make it avaiable to all users
-2. Detailed setup for Internet
+2. Set up shared file system
-3. GPU support
+3. Now, when execute srun, the user name is shown as I don't have a username!, which apparently should be fixed.

 # Slurm-ubuntu20
 This repo is for setting up [SLURM](https://github.com/SchedMD/slurm) with GPU nodes on Ubuntu 20.04.
 This is tested on a cluster with 3 GPU nodes and 1 controller.